-Today, Kay James is President of The Heritage Foundation, America’s premier conservative think tank.
+James served as the president of The Heritage Foundation, America’s premier conservative think tank, from 2018-2021.
 The Heritage Foundation is dedicated to formulating and promoting conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
-James has also been a Heritage Foundation trustee for 13 years.
+She has also served as a trustee of the board since 2005.

 James is also the founder of The Gloucester Institute, an organization that trains and nurtures college-age leaders in the African American community.
 The Gloucester Institute is committed to providing an intellectually safe environment where ideas can be discussed and transformed into practical solutions that produce results.
 James has also served as Senior Fellow and Director of the Citizenship Project at The Heritage Foundation, Senior Vice President of the Family Research Council, and Executive Vice President and Chief Operating Officer for One to One Partnership.